blockmason/link-workshop-tor/activity4/activity4.md

 # Create your web DApp using Link (i.e. the 'easy' way) Part 1
 ## Goal
-In this activity, we will create a web application and use the Link Ownership APIs generated in the previous activity to record ownership on the blockchain.
+In this activity, we will create a web application and use the Link Ownership APIs generated in the previous activity to record ownership of an asset on the blockchain.

 ## Exercise
 This activity will require you to: